 The blare of her cell phone interrupted her thoughts, harshly cutting into the conduction of her muse and effectively ending its progression.
 It was her father, and his anger seemed to come to her in waves through the tiny device.
 Lucy cringed and, feeling not for the first time that her father must always know when she was off doing something he considered a sin, gathered her purse and cold coffee.
 She left the coffee shop in a hurry, answering her phone upon her exit in as innocent and cheerful of a voice she could muster.

-The sheets of music lay on the table, never to reach the ears of anyone so lucky to hear it.
+The sheets of music lay on the table, later to be tossed into a trash bin by a barista, never to reach the ears of anyone so lucky to hear it.

 Nothing mattered.
 Not anymore.

 She had been found guilty.
 Guilty by her peers, guilty by her rotund Judge, and guilty by all around her, all that looked at her with accusing eyes and certain knowledge that she was monster.

 And now her fate would be decided.
 She took a deep breath as the judge entered the courtroom, knowing that he was about to resign her to a life of imprisonment.
 Her court appointed attorney had told her as much.